 A student may transfer in a maximum of 75 percent of credits toward an associate degree program at PTC.

-A student may repeat certain courses in Nursing and Health Science programs only once.
-Otherwise, the College allows a student to repeat a course for any reason more than once.
-All attempts and grades will show on the transcript, but only the highest grade will be used in calculating the cumulative GPA.
+In general, the College allows a student to repeat a course for any reason more than once.
+All attempts and grades will show on the transcript, but only the highest grade will be used in calculating cumulative GPA.

 Individual counselors and advisors are available to meet with you to help you use the materials listed above as well as clarify your goals, areas of interest, and abilities.
-Career Conquest sessions are offered by the Career Planning and Counseling Center for students who are unsure of their career goals.
-Please contact the SSC at (864) 941-8356 to make an appointment.
+Contact the Career Planning and Counseling Center if you are unsure of your career goals or need additional academic assistance at 864-941-8356 to make an appointment.